The Pageant of Peace and the National Christmas Tree

 How do I get tickets for the 2019 Pageant of Peace ceremony?

 The Park Service has made it much easier to get your free tickets to the National Christmas Tree Lighting through an online lottery!
 The online ticket lottery is normally held in early October or November.

 Go to the National Christmas Tree site for details on how to register for the lottery.
-The 2017 lottery has already closed on October 16.
+The 2019 lottery closes on October 21.